 One percent of pregnant women will experience a pyogenic granuloma (pregnancy tumor).
 This benign growth of the gum tissue can disappear after the pregnancy or may have to be surgically removed after the pregnancy.

 Dental considerations for the pregnant patient.

 The most important goal in the pregnant patient is the establishment of a healthy oral environment and excellent oral hygiene.
-The hormonal changes of pregnancy can lead to exaggerated inflammatory responses to plaque and bacteria.
-Therefore, meticulous oral hygiene is necessary.
-Maternal periodontal disease (gum) disease increases the baby risk for low birth weight.
+The hormonal fluctuations that occur during pregnancy can cause heightened inflammatory responses to plaque and bacteria.
+Consequently, diligent oral hygiene is required.
+Maternal periodontal disease (gum disease) increases the risk of low birth weight in the offspring.

 Elective dental care is best avoided during the first trimester.
 This does not include dental cleanings as dental cleanings are a big part of maintaining and establishing good oral hygiene.
 The second trimester is the safest time to do routine dental work.
 The third trimester is safe to do routine dental work but towards the end of the third trimester it may be difficult for the pregnant patient to be comfortable in the dental chair.

 Animal and Human data support that no increase in gross congenital anomalies or intra-uterine growth retardation occurs as a result of exposures during pregnancy totaling less than 5 to 10 centiGray (cGy).

 • A medical chest x-ray = .008 cGy

 • Natural background radiation is approximately .0008 cGy daily

 • A full mouth series of dental x-rays (18 films) with a lead apron results in 0.00001 cGy